DOC COLOUR’S ZOP ZOO CARD GAME

 • Place the black deck face down in the middle of the play area to be the draw pile.

-• Choose a designated player to be the dealer of the white deck for the whole game.
+• Choose a designated player to be the dealer of the white deck.

 WHITE DECK